mcgilldinglab/DENetwork/README.md

 Your RNA-seq data should have the following columns:
 * column of genes, with 'Gene' as the column name
-* a column of gene counts for each sample condition, with the disease/wildtype condition name in the column name (e.g. A22_influenza as the column name for an influenza sample)
+* a column of gene counts for each sample, with the disease/wildtype condition name in the column name (e.g. A22_influenza as the column name for an influenza sample)

 ```bash
 $python3 run_deseq2.py -n influenza -r example/GSE192528_RawCountsAnnotated.xlsx -w uninfected -d influenza -o example_deseq2_output -t pvalue